-Myanmar's transformation prompted Switzerland in May 2012 to lift most of the sanctions that had been imposed for human rights violations, although the embargo on arms and instruments of repression remains in place.
 Trade with Myanmar is at a low level, but is growing.
-Swiss exports in 2013 totalled CHF 8.52 million, comprising mainly chemical and pharmaceutical products, optical and medical instruments, and machinery.
-Imports from Myanmar during the same period amounted to CHF 13.64 million, mostly textiles and furniture but also precious stones and precious metals.
+Swiss exports in 2017 totaled 25 million CHF, comprising mainly pharmaceutical products and machinery.
+Imports from Myanmar during the same period amounted to 67 million CHF, mostly textiles as well as gem stones and precious metals.

-Scholars and artists from Myanmar can apply for scholarships to the State Secretariat for Education, Research and Innovation (SERI) and for Swiss Government Excellence Scholarships.
+Researchers and artists from Myanmar can apply to the State Secretariat for Education, Research and Innovation (SERI) for Swiss Government Excellence Scholarships.